grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "OK," she said to Bastian and Gregory, "level us out.
 Hold us at this depth for the moment."

-Bastian eased back the dive plane wheel while Gregory slid the throttle back to the zero mark.
+Bastian quickly spun back the dive plane wheel with one hand while Gregory yanked the throttle back to the zero mark.
 The electric hum died away as the deck of the boat came up under their feet to something like level ground.
-Bastian opened the valves controlling airflow to the ballast tanks, and a soft hissing whispered through the boat.
+Bastian opened the valves controlling airflow to the ballast tanks with his free hand, and a soft hissing whispered through the boat.
 The ballast tank gauge needles worked their way slowly back toward the middle marks on their dials.
 The depth gauge slowed and slowed, and then finally held level at 232 meters.

 The anxiety Percy was feeling changed in character.
 A few moments before, her mind had been working quickly in the desperate survival mode of flight.
 Now that immediate pressure was off, replaced by an almost overwhelming cloud of slow and helpless dread as they switched to a mode of silent hiding where no further action could be taken.

 She looked around in the crimson gloom.
 With the motors shut down her boat was completely silent.
 Their breathing loaded the air with dampness that condensed on the metal fixtures and gathered until it released with soft drips.
-The randomness of the dripping in the control room was maddening --- like works that irregularly marked time towards absolutely nothing.
+The randomness of the dripping in the control room was maddening --- like disjointed clockwork machinery irregularly marking time towards absolutely nothing.

 Bastian knew better than to ask, but Gregory did not.
 "What's our plan, Captain?"